mmaarig/Flutter_LoginUI/README.md

 # loginui

-A new Flutter project.
+2nd Flutter assignment.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Login Page User Interface design on Flutter application development.

 A few resources to get you started if this is your first Flutter project: